Place Plan(Back to top)

 Wentworth Point Boundary Amendment Proposal

-Council has recently sought community feedback on a proposal to amend the suburb boundary of Wentworth Point to include the addresses of the Sanctuary development area (14-16 Hill Road) and Jewel Residences (1 Burroway Road) which are currently located in the suburb of Sydney Olympic Park.
+Council has sought community feedback on a proposal to amend the suburb boundary of Wentworth Point to include the addresses of the Sanctuary development area (14-16 Hill Road) and Jewel Residences (1 Burroway Road) which are currently located in the suburb of Sydney Olympic Park.

 This proposal will have no impact on the Sydney Olympic Park open space and parklands and will not change the area under management by the Sydney Olympic Park Authority.
 The proposal will also have no impact on planning controls.